-- The aim of the Strategic Asset Allocation process is to define the most efficient combination of asset classes which, according to 'Prudent Person Principle' set out in the Solvency II Directive and related relevant implementation measures, maximizes the investment contribution to value creation, taking into account solvency, actuarial and accounting indicators. - The annual SAA proposal defines target exposure and limits, in term of minimum and maximum exposure allowed, for each relevant asset class. - In addition to risk tolerance limits set on LFL solvency position defined within the Risk Appetite Framework, the current risk monitoring process of LFL is also integrated by the application of the Generali Group Investment Risk Guidelines (GIRG) provided by GHO. - The GIRG include general principles, quantitative risk limits (with a strong focus on credit and market concentration), authorization processes and prohibitions. - LFL uses also swaptions with the aim to mitigate the risk present in the asset or/and liability portfolios.
+- The aim of the Strategic Asset Allocation process is to define the most efficient combination of asset classes which, according to 'Prudent Person Principle' set out in the Solvency II Directive and related relevant implementation measures, maximizes the investment contribution to value creation, taking into account solvency, actuarial and accounting indicators. - The annual SAA proposal defines target exposure and limits, in term of minimum and maximum exposure allowed, for each relevant asset class. - In addition to risk tolerance limits set on LFL solvency position defined within the Risk Appetite Framework, the current risk monitoring process of LFL is also integrated by the application of the Generali Group Investment Risk Guidelines (GIRG) provided by GHO. - The GIRG include general principles, quantitative risk limits (with a strong focus on credit and market concentration), authorization processes and prohibitions..